End-to-End Build Lifecycle¶

 mozaiks studio --open

-This remains the current command path.
+This is the current user-facing command path.
 Customer-facing UX should normalize to Apps as the landing surface and route build/refinement through the workflow-owned agent sequence rather than a persistent Build page.

 Low-level equivalents: